mdarabiamin/siragoni.github.io/_pages/cv.md

 Service and leadership
 ======
 * Together with my dear Colleagues Mike Sas and Jiyoung Kim, we are the *ALICE Journal Club*'s organisers
+* Together with my dear Colleagues Mike Sas and Livia Terlizzi, we are the organisers of the *ALICE Coffe Series @CERN*